rnayabed/rangoli/README.md

 ### Compile, build and run

-It's important to checkout the repository with submodules.
-If `hidapi/` directory is empty, run this to populate it:
+Rangoli uses [hidapi](https://github.com/libusb/hidapi).
+It has been included as a submodule.
+Therefore, you need to clone the repository with `--recurse-submodules`.

+In case you forget to do that, you need to run the following command:

 ```
-git submodule update --init --recursive
+git submodule update --init
 ```

-#### Linux / MacOS
+### Linux / MacOS

 ```
 cmake -B build -G Ninja -S . -DCMAKE_BUILD_TYPE=Release